Update: This offer for the IHG® Rewards Club Premier Credit Card has expired. Learn more about the current offers here.

 - The old card offers a 10% refund on redeemed points (up to 100,000 refunded points per year), while the new card offers a fourth night free on award redemptions, and you could stack those benefits; in other words, if you make a four night stay at a hotel costing 70,000 points per night you’d end up paying 210,000 points, and then would get 21,000 points back, for a total cost of 189,000 points, which is over 30% off

-The IHG Premier Card has an excellent new welcome bonus, and is a card that I generally think is worth holding onto.
+The IHG Premier Card has an excellent welcome bonus that’s only around for a few more days, and it’s a card that I generally think is worth holding onto.

 Personally I’d get the card for the anniversary free night certificate alone, though there are potentially valuable benefits beyond that, including the fourth night free on award redemptions, IHG Platinum status, etc.